 "I make no mention of the movement of Captain Webster's howitzer battery, which was withdrawn from division and placed under charge of the chief of artillery."

-The following letter from General Butler, to a relative in Louisville, gives some interesting details of his personal experience :--- ranged round through the flesh, and came out on the opposite side.
-"I became faint from loss of blood, and was compelled to leave the field, after having been in it under a heavy fire of grape and musketry for three hours .--- I have been required by my surgeon to keep perfectly still, ever since the battle.
+The following letter from General Butler, to a relative in Louisville, gives some interesting details of his personal experience : ----

 "Monterey is ours, but not without a heavy loss, and my division has probably sustained more than one half of it.
 I am myself wounded, but not badly.
-I was struck by a musket ball below the knee; it entered in front, grazed the bones without injuring them,
+I was struck by a musket ball below the knee; it entered in front, grazed the bones without injuring them, ranged round through the flesh, and came out on the opposite side.